JangHyuckYun/JangHyuckYun/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on LiST(li-st)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Basic, React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: Sincere, Not give up, Passionate
 - ⚡ Fun fact: ...
 -->